Dursley Public Houses

 "The Old Bell", Long Street

 The Old Bell Hotel is a 15th century former coaching inn, built of brick with a large bell hanging over the entrance which has been in that position for over a hundred years.
 In this view the hotel was owned by George's & Co, Bristol Brewery.
 One of the rooms of the hotel was used as a local assize court where defendants were sent to their fate.
 It is said that two of the resident ghosts are the souls of innocent men wrongly convicted.
-The pub is still trading in 2003.
+Somewhat surprisingly, the pub has recently changed its name to 'Ye Olde Dursley Hotel" and was still trading at the beginning of 2015.

 (1959 - copyright John Shipton)